What Is the Average Settlement for 3 Epidural Injections?

 • Greater pain and suffering

-• Greater risk of permanent disability
+• Increased risk of permanent impairment

 How Do Insurance Companies Evaluate Epidural Injection Claims?